DavidZirinsky/hacktoberfestShirt/README.md

 I made this for a free t-shirt.

-Thanks for approving all my PRs!
+Thanks for coming to my TED talk.